sailro/TrainerKit/README.md

 ## Example with Unity's FPS Microgame

-Starting with TrainerKit code, simply write the following code:
+Starting with TrainerKit codebase, simply write the following code:

 ```csharp
 using TrainerKit.Features;